pipedocs/pipedocs.github.io/content/config/variables/scope.md

 ### Local variables

 Local variables are active only in the body of a function.
 They do not persist outside of the function; as soon as the function runs to completion, these variables become unset.

-## Changing the scope of a variable: module-to-subject